 A statue of Kim Jong-un.

 Such a list could go on and on.
 And while I was at it, I could easily add a perfectly preserved early twentieth century redbrick Catholic Church to the party.
 And yet sure enough there it stands, the brainchild of a French missionary who built it to honor the city’s Korean Catholics executed between 1781 and 1803.
 Opened in 1914, Jeondong Catholic Church boasts a mix of Asian, Romanesque and Byzantine styles and is closed to the public except during mass.

 Like this?
-Then why not check out my other 5s from all around Korea.
+Then why not check out my other articles from all around South Korea.